A new fence can offer the security, privacy, and curb appeal you're looking for.

 Chain-link fences are not far behind, costing as little as $15 per linear foot installed.

-As mentioned previously in "How It's Done," we recommend that you get quotes from at least three contractors.
+As mentioned previously, we recommend that you get quotes from at least three contractors.

 This not only allows you to be sure you're not overpaying, but it also ensures you're hiring the best person (i.e. the most qualified, responsive, and willing to answer questions) for the job.